Broken Helix

-Broken Helix is a third-person shooter game developed and published by Konami for the PlayStation in 1997.
+Broken Helix is a third-person shooter video game developed and published by Konami for the PlayStation.
 It was marketed as featuring "4-D" gameplay, referencing the fact that the game's events all unfold in real time (time is sometimes referred to as the fourth dimension).
 This allows the player to activate and deactivate certain objects in later levels of the game.
 It also has four plot lines, allowing the player to finish the game in four different ways.

 Gameplay

 Plot

 The game takes place in the year 2026 in a fictitious version of Area 51.
 The main character is explosives expert Jake Burton of the Marine division, voiced by Bruce Campbell.
 His father worked at this top-secret military base when Jake was nine years old.
 He had "died in a plane crash on his way to work 15 years ago, along with 10 other scientists."
 After Jake's father's death, the government denied any existence of Area 51.
 Jake got orders via telephone from a man who would not give his name, but said he knew Jake's father very well.
 Jake was deployed and the game begins.

-Jake's mission is to defuse explosives set on levels one and two of the base.
+Jake's mission from the Sarge is to defuse explosives set on levels one and two of the base.
 A scientist named Fitz demands "two million dollars in unmarked bills, a private jet, and a televised interview" and the timer starts counting down at 20 minutes.
 A platoon of six Marines, led by the sinister Marine commander Black Dawn, whose orders are to "clean things up after you complete your mission."
+His main team consists of Tonka, Sweetie and a group of three lesser Marines Frick, Frank and an unnamed Marine.

 The first bomb, located in the men's bathroom on Level 1 for reasons untold, is defused.
 The automated guns on Level 2 are deactivated in the Satlink.
 Jake heads down to Level 2 and defuses the second bomb.
 Jake is then given orders to hold his position and Black Dawn is given orders to kill him.
 A mysterious man who wants to help Jake tells him of Black Dawn's orders.
 A strange field surrounds the base, preventing radio contact from outside the base.
 From here, the player has four choices on how to complete the game.